epam/edp-perf-operator/README.md

         --set perf.luminate.apiUrl=<api_url> \
         --set perf.luminate.credentialName=<credential_name> \
     ```
-9. Check the <edp_cicd_project> namespace that should contain operator deployment with your operator in a running status.
+9. Check the <edp-project> namespace that should contain operator deployment with your operator in a running status.

 ## Local Development

 In order to develop the operator, first set up a local environment.
-For details, please refer to the [Local Development](documentation/local_development.md) page.
+For details, please refer to the [Local Development](https://epam.github.io/edp-install/developer-guide/local-development/) page.

+Development versions are also available, please refer to the [snapshot helm chart repository](https://epam.github.io/edp-helm-charts/snapshot/) page.

 ### Related Articles